owengretzinger/html-resume-template/README.md

 I also added rounding to the edges, a shadow, etc., but then removed those styles for printing.

-A width of `52rem` isn't particularly special, it was just a good size for me and worked well with some of the other things I had going on with my website. `print:h-[100vh]` ensures that the pdf is only one page (when you don't have it there's an empty second page).
+A width of `52rem` isn't particularly special, it was just a good size for me and worked well with some of the other things I had going on with my website. `print:h-[100vh]` ensures that the pdf is only one page (when you don't add that there's an empty second page).

 The inner div adds padding around the edges and is a flex box to make sure our resume content fits inside the page how its supposed to.